kothariji/30-days-of-Dynamic-Programming/README.md

 - ***0/1 Knapsack*** - It is a classical dp problem.
 Many biginner level problems are variation of this problem.
 In this we have only have two choices, either we include the item in Knapsack or we don't.

 - ***Unbounded Knapsack*** - It is similar to 0/1 Knapsack but in this we can include same item multiple number of times.

+solved classical knapsack problem using only recursion.
+---